-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Asset description (text field) Depreciation start date (date field) Estimated useful life (years) Original Cost (\$) Acquisition (\$) (includes Transfers) Disposals/retirements (\$) Accumulated depreciation (\$) Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
-Weighted average cost useful life equals: \[\sumeq \frac{(Opening Cost + Aquisitions + Retirements)}{Total 'Description' Cost} \] Asset useful life Note that the Total Description Costs is the sum of Opening cost + Additions- Retirements.
+Table Base Information Population Approach Course Mathadalam Annumin Name Reference ltem Actual / Estimate Source Methodology Assumptions Asset description (text field) Depreciation start date (date field) Estimated useful life (years) Original Cost (\$) Acquisition (\$) (includes Transfers) Disposals/retirements (\$) Accumulated depreciation (\$) Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
+Weighted average cost useful life equals: \[\sumeq \frac{(Opening Cost + Aquisitions + Retirements)}{Total 'Description' Cost} \] Asset useful life Note that the Total Description Costs is the sum of Opening cost + Additions - Retirements.
+QGP's land and easements have a finite useful life and therefore the useful life is reported in the template.
 Reason for choosing this useful life The economic useful life of individual assets is defined in terms of the Australian Accounting Standards and the asset's expected use to QGP which may not fall within the Guideline's Appendix A - Pipeline asset lives.
-The estimation of the economic useful life of an asset is a matter of judgement based on the Jemena Group's experience with similar assets.
-Additionally, economic useful life shall be considered in relation
+The estimation of the economic useful life of an asset is a matter of judgement based Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
+Weighted average cost useful life equals: \[\frac{(Opening Cost + Aquisitions + Retirements)}{Total 'Description' Cost} \] Asset useful life Note that the Total Description Costs is the sum of Opening cost + Additions- Retirements.
+QGP's land and easements have a finite useful life and therefore the useful life is reported in the template. \[\frac{Reason for choosing this useful life}{Reason for choosing this useful life} \] The economic useful life of individual assets is defined in terms of the Australian Accounting Standards and the asset's expected use to QGP which may not fall within the Guideline's Appendix A - Pipeline asset lives.
+The estimation of the